bsierieb1/xdasi-bio-2021-archive/docs/learning_r/introduction_to_r/index.md

 ## What is R?

+R is a free software environment for statistical computing and graphics.
+It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.

-The [*R project website*](https://r-project.org) provides a short introduction to basic features of the R environment, basic features, how to get help in R, R manuals, and a long list of books on R. The following is excerpted from the [*About*]() page on the R project website:
+The [*R project website*](https://r-project.org) provides a short introduction to basic features of the R environment, basic features, how to get help in R, R manuals, and a long list of books on R.

+The following is excerpted from the [*About R*](https://www.r-project.org/about.html) page on the R project website:

 ## Introduction to R